Highly Integrative Basic And Responsive (HIBAR) Research: Engaging Theory with Practice for Transformative Solutions

 Such efforts to bolster HIBAR must be strategic – focusing on examples that will attract support because they improve all forms of research and promise improved social benefit.
 Integrative research has already long been evident in a number of fields at leading institutions, as well as in collaborations and networks within and among institutions.
 But implementation challenges remain to be resolved, including adjusting promotion and tenure criteria to better value broader aspects of impact, such as, in some fields, patents, entrepreneurship, or policy changes.
 Also important are supportive institutional statements about the value of HIBAR research and a commitment to increase and accelerate social impact.
 The HIBAR Research Alliance is working to better understand and describe the needed improvements and to help encourage implementation and adoption.
 This ultimately will increase the amount and the quality of HIBAR research for the purpose of better serving society as a whole.

 The concept of HIBAR research builds upon other conceptions of engaged science and technology, such as research on societal grand challenges.
 From their founding, public research universities have undertaken research in service to society to address problems and discover fundamental knowledge.
 APLU is pleased to work alongside partner organizations to develop and further HIBAR as another way of demonstrating the importance of research performed by our institutions.
-Please direct any HIBAR-related questions or feedback to Sarah Rovito.
+Please direct any HIBAR-related questions or feedback to the HIBAR Alliance or Sarah Rovito.